Natural History Museum, Prague: Science and research

 With its scientific outputs, the Natural History Museum ranks among the most important research institutions in the Czech Republic.
 Its staff participates in the projects of the Grant Agency of the Czech Republic, projects of the Ministry of Culture of the Czech Republic (NAKI), and others.

-Within the framework of international and domestic cooperation and exchange of experience, the museum cooperates with foreign institutions (mainly from Australia, Germany, Slovakia, the USA, and France), as well as with individual researchers who frequently visit and study natural history collections.
-The museum staff organizes or participates in a number of foreign expeditions outside the Czech Republic (e.g., Morocco, Peru, Laos, South Arabia, and Papua).
+Within the framework of international and domestic cooperation and exchange of experience, the museum cooperates with foreign institutions (mainly from Australia, Germany, Slovakia, the US, and France), as well as with individual researchers who frequently visit and study natural history collections.
+The museum staff organizes or participates in a number of foreign expeditions outside the Czech Republic (e.g., Morocco, Peru, Laos, South Arabia, and Papua New Guinea).

 The Horní Počernice site is a modern research and collection building facility with specialized equipment, which allows the museum staff to study, among other things, the detailed morphology of samples, the texture and structure of crystalline materials, and the relative average atomic weight of a sample.
 They are able to obtain information on the concentrations of the individual elements present in a sample, detect X-rays, determine the precise quantitative chemical composition of a sample or identify substances by measuring and comparing their spectra, and observe the surface of three-dimensional objects in great detail (up to 20,000 x).

 The Natural History Museum is one of three Czech institutions — together with the Faculty of Science of Charles University and the Institute of Botany of the CAS — involved in the international taxonomy consortium CETAF.

-The Museum is also involved in the SYNTHESYS project, which provides infrastructure between European research institutions.
+The museum is also involved in the SYNTHESYS project, which provides infrastructure between European research institutions.
 The project brings together 20 European museums, universities, botanical gardens, and other institutions which, thanks to financial support from the European Union, can be visited by naturalists from all over the world.

 Other international projects in which the Natural History Museum has been involved include the European Migration Atlas, the Volkswagen Stiftung, and European Creative.

 Citizen Science

 The Natural History Museum has traditionally organized citizen science projects in which the general public participates to a greater or lesser extent in the process of scientific research.
 By involving a large number of trained volunteers, naturalists gain a wealth of important data, and participants learn skills about the process of scientific inquiry.
 One such project, for example, is bird ringing, in which trained volunteers have participated since 1914.

 In 2018, the Natural History Museum participated for the first time in the international City Nature Challenge project, which aims to bring the general public and the natural history community together in a collaborative activity of observing urban nature.
 Using the iNaturalist app, interested people take photos of nature in their neighborhood, providing valuable data for professional naturalists.

-A number of citizen science projects are currently underway and, based on similar projects abroad and the positive public response, which is reflected in the increasing number of visitors to the Museum, it is likely that the Museum will continue these projects.
+A number of citizen science projects are currently underway and, based on similar projects abroad and the positive public response, which is reflected in the increasing number of visitors to the museum, it is likely that the museum will continue these projects.